ajrod/Google-Ants-AI-Challenge/README.md

 this should begin simulating a game using my bot and several others.
 The game is simulated in the console, and only afterwards is it displayed and rendered in a more meaningful way; so be patient.

-Additional information ca be found at http://aichallenge.org/using_the_tools.php.
+Additional information can be found at http://aichallenge.org/using_the_tools.php.